grafana/k6-docs/src/data/markdown/docs/01 guides/02 Using k6/05 Options.md

 A number specifying a fixed number of iterations to execute of the script, as opposed to specifying a duration of time during which the script would run in a loop.
 \*Note: The number of iterations is split between all VUs.
-Available in `k6 run` command (not yet supported for cloud executed tests using the `k6 cloud` command).
+Available in the `k6 run` and since v0.27.0 in the `k6 cloud` command as well.

 | Env             | CLI                  | Code / Config file | Default |
 |-----------------|----------------------|--------------------|---------|